-Below are descriptions for the programs offered by NovakTalks – All programs can be tailored to meet your organization or chapter needs.
+Below are descriptions for the programs offered by NovakTalks – All programs can be tailored to meet your community needs.
 Sessions can be combined to meet the needs of multiple contingencies over a period of consecutive days.
 Sessions can also be repeated for different audiences or a combined audience.
 Custom programs can also be developed.

 (2.0 - 2.5 hour) Chapter Leadership